 Higher leverage is essential for expansion

-As we mentioned earlier, REITs like Equity Residential (EQR) have to pay at least 90% of the taxable income to investors as dividends.
-A higher dividend payout by many REITs forces management to go for higher leverage to expand the real estate holdings.
-This results in a higher interest outgo and reduces their earnings.
-In contrast, the expansion in real estate holdings creates additional sources of income for leveraged REITs.
-It depends on how good management is at converting the higher leverage to its advantage.
+As mentioned earlier, REITs such as Camden Property Trust (CPT) have to pay at least 90% of taxable income to investors as dividends.
+Higher dividend payout by many REITs forces management to go for higher leverage to expand real estate holdings.
+This results in higher interest outgo, thereby reducing earnings.
+On the other hand, expansion in real estate holdings creates additional sources of income for leveraged REITs.
+The point is how good management is in converting higher leverage to its advantage.

-At the end of fiscal 2014, Equity Residential’s consolidated debt was $10.8 billion—almost at par with the previous year.
-Over the last five years, Equity Residential’s total debt rose moderately from $9.9 billion in 2010 to $10.83 billion as of June 2015.
+As of the end of fiscal 2014, Camden Property Trust’s (CPT) consolidated debt was $2.7 billion, up by 8.4% over the previous year.
+Over the last five years, Camden’s total debt has not experienced any substantial rise.
+The company’s total debt rose from $2.6 billion in 2010 to $2.7 billion as of October 2015.

-In the next part of this series, we’ll analyze Equity Residential’s valuation.
+In the next part of this series, we’ll analyze Camden Property Trust’s valuation.